-Google provides users with a better search experience and is upgraded to what we see years back.
+Google provides users a better search experience and has upgraded to what we see years back.

 If you notice that now users can get their answers without clicking on the webpages, and Google, try to show on-page content to save users’ time.

-Besides ranking at position 1 in Google organic search results, it is hard to be featured in SERP results.
+Besides ranking at position 1 in Google organic search results, it is hard to be featured in Search engine results.

 Now, you can see the search results without typing the entire query into Google.
 It uses Machine Learning and Artificial Intelligence features to show quick results.